Mãe Andresa

-Andresa Maria de Sousa Ramos, known as Mother Andresa (Caxias, Maranhão, 1854 - 1954), was a great priestess (vodunsi) of the Tambor de Mina, cult of voduns in Maranhão.
+Andresa Maria de Sousa Ramos, known as Mother Andresa (Caxias, Maranhão, November 10, 1853 - April 20, 1954), was a great priestess (vodunsi) of the Tambor de Mina, a cult of voduns in Maranhão.

-Considered the last direct lineage princess Fon, her African names given by the voduns were Ronçoiama and Rotopameraçulem (name given after the barco, or initiation ceremony).
+Considered the last direct lineage princess of the Fon to be in her region of Brazil, her African religious names given by the voduns were Ronçoiama and Rotopameraçulem (these names were given after the barco, or initiation ceremony).
 Mother (or Mãe, in Portuguese) Andresa coordinated the Casas das Minas, the most important temple of Tambor de Mina in Maranhão, between 1914 and 1954.
-Died at 100 years of age.
+She died at 100 years of age.